allan-villan/data-analysis-portfolio/README.md

 >
 > [source](https://iheartdogs.com/meet-gen-the-corgi-the-most-expressive-dog-in-the-world/)

-### About Me
-I enjoy listening to all kinds of music, snowboarding (any sport really), and anything that brings out my competitive nature.
-I found that video games are a great way to challenge my decision-making, leadership capabilities, and my ability to understand situations at a macro level.
-I've placed consistently in the top 1% of players in numerous online games and understand how to translate *strategy* into *actionable plans* that lead to the **highest** probability of success.

 # Goal
 As I complete the next logical step in becoming a Data Analyst, I hope to develop the skills I've been learning in a capacity that can improve decision-making and automate redundant processes.
 I would also love to contribute to the company's culture that they've cultivated to make working a more enjoyable experience for everyone.